|

 - DPlot will handle an entire 1°x1° file from the U.S. consisting of 3601x3601 =

-12,967,201 data points, though it will not handle that data especially quickly.
+12,967,201 data points in 2D, though it will not handle that data especially quickly.
 The Pike's Peak plots above took

 roughly 1 minute to draw on a 2.3Ghz system, for example.
 If you know your area of interest then you'll save quite